openethereum/openethereum.github.io/Setup.md

 On Ubuntu this script will also offer to install the [Netstats client](https://github.com/cubedro/eth-net-intelligence-api) and connect it to [stats.ethdev.com](https://stats.ethdev.com).
 The script will prompt you for entering the secret key needed for connecting to the Netstats server.
 You can learn the key by joining the Netstats [Skype group](http://is.gd/iwSaR9).

+# Experimental Installers
+There are also experimental installers for OS X and Windows which will install Parity as a system service.
+Parity will always run in the background and hibernate when not being used with the bundled wallet.
+If you'd like to try these out, downloads are available on the [Releases page](https://github.com/ethcore/parity/releases).

 # Building from source

 To simply build Parity from source follow the instructions in the [README](https://github.com/ethcore/parity/blob/master/README.md).